dolanske/cascade/README.md

 This project started during Christmas, without much thinking through.
 So far it's been fun and smooth sailing.
 If this syntax is viable is something future me needs to worry about.

 - [] Props
-  - [] Add passing static data into components
+  - [x] Add passing static data into components
-  - [] make props accept refs for reactivity and watch for them
   - [] Correctly type props (using the builder TS pattern)
 - [] else() / elseif() (just complete if() implementation)
 - [] for()